cotonic/cotonic/README.md

 ## Software using Cotonic

-Cotonic is integrated into the content management system (Zotonic)[http://zotonic.com/].
+Cotonic is integrated into the content management system [Zotonic](http://zotonic.com/).

 ## Thanks

-Big thanks to the (SIDN Fonds)[https://www.sidnfonds.nl] for supporting our development.
+Big thanks to the [SIDN Fonds](https://www.sidnfonds.nl/) for supporting our development.

 ## TODO

-Integration of encryption components and p2p communication using webrtc.
+Integration of encryption components and p2p communication using WebRTC.